 You know how maniacal meteorologists sometimes chase tornadoes?
 Take that idea, flip it, and chase your perfect weather.
 When your home is on wheels, you can take it to any climate that suits your fancy.
 An abundance of climates and microclimates across North America means your paradise is always just a drive away.

 On a macro level, that could mean driving south for winter or north in the summer to escape extreme heat or cold.
 On a micro level, it might mean taking the long way to your destination to sidestep a storm or an incoming heatwave.
 Winter sports enthusiasts chase the snow, snowbirds chase the heat, and if you want to chase the perfect 70-degree day year-round, why shouldn’t you?

 4. Invest in LED Lights

 LED lights use up to 75 percent less energy and last 25 times longer than incandescent lighting (typical light bulbs).
 That translates to lanterns and flashlights that can both shine brighter and last longer than older models, providing a useful tool for both inside and outside your RV when camping.
 There are even camping lanterns that split off into individual lamps so each person in your party can have a personal light at night, which is perfect for kids who hate the dark.
-And the average lifespan of an LED flashlight is between 50,000 and 100,000 hours, which is about 5 to 10 years, so no worries if junior falls asleep with the light on!
+And the average lifespan of an LED flashlight is between 50,000 and 100,000 hours, which is about 5 to 10 years.

 5. Plan Your Generator Use